Stuycs-K/project03-final-10-liua-vuongm-yanj/README.md

 Our project is a mystery word guesser game.
 We have two modes.

-## "20 questions" - Single Player Mode
+## "20 questions" - Single Player Mode (1 guesser)
-One single player mode which we call "20 questions."
-There is one server who is called "answerer" who thinks of an object for the "questioner," the client, to guess.
-The questioner can ask up to 20 yes-or-no questions to determine what object the answer is thinking about.
+One of the modes is single-player which we call "20 questions."
+There is one server who is called the "answerer" who thinks of an object for the "guesser," the client, to guess.
+The guesser can ask up to 20 yes-or-no questions to determine what object the answerer is thinking about.
 If the questioner is able to guess the mystery object in 20 questions or less, they win.
-Otherwise, the answerer wins.
+Otherwise, they lose.

 ## "2 minutes" - Multi Player Mode